 4. TDR’s approach to MSA and related issues

-In relation to TDR’s own business, we have reviewed our material suppliers (as an initial benchmark we have considered those with an annual spend of £50k or more) and assessed whether we consider there to be particular risks of slavery or human trafficking in relation to any of these suppliers.
+In relation to TDR’s own business, we initially reviewed our material suppliers (as an initial benchmark considered those with an annual spend of £50k or more) and assessed whether we consider there to be particular risks of slavery or human trafficking in relation to any of these suppliers.

-Broadly speaking our material suppliers in the last 12 months fall into the following categories: business and professional advisers (approx. 30%), travel and other investment related expenses (approx. 30%), Recruitment and HR costs (approx. 10%), IT/technology (5%), cleaning and property related services (approx. 5%) and various others (approx. 20%).
+Broadly speaking our material suppliers fall into the following categories by annual spend: business and professional advisers (34%), travel and other investment related expenses (14%), recruitment and HR costs (5%), IT/technology (12%), cleaning and property related services (7%) and various others (28%).

 We believe that, given the nature of the service providers, our relationship with IT, cleaning and property service providers could give rise to risks in respect of MSA.
-To seek to manage this risk we engage such suppliers on long term on-going arrangements and use suppliers whom we consider to be reputable in the industry and we are now specifically looking to all material regular suppliers in these areas to confirm that their own business activities do not involve slavery or human trafficking.
+To seek to manage this risk we engage such suppliers on long term on-going arrangements and use suppliers whom we consider to be reputable in the industry and we ask all material regular suppliers in these areas to confirm that their own business activities do not involve slavery or human trafficking.

 Blair Thompson, Partner